apache/incubator-gluten/docs/SparkHadoopInstallation.md

 ## Hadoop Installation

-Currently we test Gazelle Jni on the Hadoop 3.2.0 version.
+Currently we test Gluten on the Hadoop 3.2.0 version.

 ### Option 1: download Hadoop